Nirvandil/nirvandil_overlay/README.md

-Nirvandil's ebuild, some stuff that needed, but not included in official tree, also some hand-made fixes/ebuilds
+Nirvandil's ebuilds, some stuff that needed, but not included in official tree, also some hand-made fixes/ebuilds and custom profiles